sandbender/kragle_docs/Full_Example_API.md

 Our stack is simply a list of Blocks which are executed in order, along with Conversion Specifiers used to transform their input into the appropriate Type that the Block expects.
 See the [API-specific Topics - Conversion Specifiers](./API-specific_Topics/Conversion_Specifiers.md) section of these docs for more information on Conversions.

-For our 'Last Post on Delicious tagged...'
+For our 'Delicious - Last Post tagged...'
 Block we specify a structure containing no replacement markers for conversion - this will be passed as-is, and is a valid 'Delicious Tag Search' which is the type that this Block expects.

 For our 'HipChat - Send Message to Room' Block, we pass a structure which contains the `room_id` and `auth_token` we need, as well as the `content` of the message, which contains a replacement marker.
 This replacement marker's contents, `/url`, refer to the "path" of a piece of data in the input it receives.
 Since the Delicious Block is stacked on top of it, the **output** Type of that Delicious Block is what will be used as input for this conversion.
 The output of our Delicious Block is a "Delicious Post" structure, which among other things contains a `url` property.
 The value of `url` from that "Delicious Post" output by the Delicious Block will be used as the value to replace in our conversion structure for the HipChat Block, and in this way we use the data output by the first block as input for the second.